Cell structure of mediangle graphs: Preliminaries

-In \cite{Ge_mediangle} this result was proved for convex cycles of even length $>4$ in all mediangle graphs.
-However in the bipartite case, mediangle graphs are partial cubes and in partial cubes all cycles of length 4 are gated.
+\item A hyperplane $J$ separates $G$, i.e.\ the graph $G\backslash J$ obtained from $G$ by removing all the edges from $J$ contains at least two connected components, called the \emph{sectors} delimited by $J$. \item Sectors delimited by hyperplanes are convex. \item A path is a geodesic if and only if it crosses each hyperplane at most once.
+As a consequence, the distance between any two vertices coincides with the number of hyperplanes separating them. \item {Mediangle graphs are clique-gated partial Hamming graphs and bipartite mediangle graphs are partial cubes.} \end{enumerate} \end{theorem}

 From the definition of mediangle graphs, it immediately follows that convex subgraphs of mediangle graphs are mediangle.
-Since intervals in partial cubes are convex, intervals in bipartite mediangle graphs are also mediangle:
+Since intervals in partial Hamming graphs are convex, intervals in mediangle graphs are also mediangle: